- How accurate is this AI image detector?

 - Several types of real images can trigger AI detection signals: heavily filtered or HDR photos, computational photography images (iPhone Night Mode, Google HDR+), screenshots, social media re-uploads (Instagram, Facebook, WhatsApp strip EXIF data), stock photos with heavy retouching, or AI-upscaled photos.
 The tool includes smart context detection for these scenarios and shows exactly which signals fired so you can make your own informed judgment.

-- What is Error Level Analysis (ELA) in AI image detection?
+- What is Error Level Analysis (ELA)?

 - How does frequency analysis detect AI-generated images?